 Random access configuration

-For the random access configuration, a hierarchical B structure is used for encoding; Figure 69 shows the display and encoding order for each picture in a GOP.aa GOP.In this configuration, an intra picture is encoded at approximately one second interval in accordance with the IntraPeriod configuration option, configured based on the frame rate of the source material.
+For the random access configuration, the JVET common test conditions [4] specifies a hierarchical B structure with a GOP size of 32; Figure 69 shows the output and encoding order for each picture in the GOP.
+Each rectangle in the figure represents a picture.
+The numbers 0 to 32 at the bottom of the figure shows the POC value, representing the display order, of each picture, and the number inside the rectangles shows the encoding order.
+The random access configuration defines a hierarchy among different B pictures whereby each of the 6 hierarchical levels used is associated with a temporal identifier as indicated by the numbers 0 to 5 to the left in Figure 70.
+Pictures with lower temporal id are shown towards the top and they are used for reference more frequently.
+In this configuration, an intra picture is encoded at approximately one second interval in accordance with the IntraPeriod configuration option, configured based on the frame rate of the source material.
 The pictures located between successive intra pictures in display order are encoded as B-pictures by default.

-The random access configuration defines a hierarchy among different B pictures whereby each hierarchical level is associated with a temporal identifier.
-Pictures with lower temporal id are shown towards the top since they are used more often as reference for inter coding.
-The arrows in Figure 68 depict reference frame of each picture with each arrow pointing to the reference picture.
-In Figure 68, reference pictures of some of the pictures (but not all pictures) in the GOP are depicted for simplicity.
-In VVC, the picture buffer is constrained to ensure that no more than eight pictures (including the picture currently being decoded and pictures already decoded but awaiting output) are present in the DPB at any one time, as shown in Figure 68.
-The picture at temporal id 0 (commonly referred to as “Generalized B picture” or GBP) is used as the lowest temporal layer that can refer to intra- or inter-pictures for inter prediction..
-The second, third and fourth ttemporal layers consist of referenced B pictures, while the highest temporal layer contains non-referenced B picture only.picture only.
-For GBP pictures, each reference picture list is configured with four reference pictures and the two reference picture lists are identical.
-For all other B pictures, there are two reference pictures in each reference picture list.
-The QP of each inter-coded picture is derived by adding an offset to the base QP; the higher a picture’s temporal ID is, the larger its QP offset.
-A GOP size of 32 pictures is currently recommended in the JVET common test conditions[4] .
+In VVC, the picture buffer is constrained to ensure that no more than eight pictures (including the picture currently being decoded and pictures already decoded but awaiting output or kept for future reference) are present in the DPB at any one time.
+The pictures at temporal id 0 reference only pictures of lower POC values.
+Temporal layers 1-4 consist of referenced B pictures, while the highest temporal layer 5 contains non-referenced B pictures only.
+The number of active pictures in the reference picture lists RefPicList0 and RefPicList1 vary between 0 and 4.
+The QP of each inter-coded picture is derived by adding an offset to the base QP; the higher the temporal ID of a picture is, the larger its QP offset.